 4. What Is My Budget?

 While cost shouldn’t be your only consideration when purchasing a garage door, we know it’s going to play a large role in your final decision.
-That’s why it’s important to decide up front what you can afford so you don’t waste your time looking at doors you can’t buy.
+That’s why it’s important to decide upfront what you can afford so you don’t waste your time looking at doors you can’t buy.
 As you are doing your research, pay attention to the costs of different designs and materials.
-Ask questions about installation costs and any extras that might not be included with the door, such as an automatic opener.
-As we said before, don’t compromise on safety or durability to save a few dollars.
+Be sure to ask questions about installation costs and any accessories that might not be included with the door, such as an automatic opener.
+Don’t compromise on safety or durability to save a few dollars.
 You’ll end up spending more on maintenance if you don’t purchase a high-quality product.

-What are the Types of Commerical Garage Doors?
+What are the Types of Commercial Garage Doors?